-Ernest Hemingway never wrote the classic line most associated with his "To Have and Have Not".
+Ernest Hemingway never wrote the classic line most associated with the 1944 motion picture version of his, "To Have and Have Not".
 So, what did Hemingway write?

 Above, Ernest Hemingway in Spain during the "Spanish Civil War", around 1937.
 When to "Have and Have Not" was published, below, the cover of the "First Edition".

 "Harry Morgan", Hemingway's main character, owns a charter fishing boat out of Key West, Florida.
 He's a pragmatist, who goes through life looking at everything in terms of his own survival, others be damned.
 "Morgan's" mate and long time friend, "Albert Tracy", describes him saying that:

 Since he was a boy, he never had no pity for nobody.
 But he never had no pity for himself either.

 "Marie Morgan", "Harry's wife", was in her past a prostitute, but Hemingway presents her as a sympathetic character with three children that has gone to fat, but compared to the other women of the novel.
 "Marie" is a decent human being and a woman full of love, in contrast to her husband.

 "Albert's" wife, with her ever present loose dentures, and the "Old Rummy Eddie", who works for "Harry" on occasion, make-up the other, "Have Nots", of the novel's title."The Have's", are represented by the character of "Richard Gordon".
 "Gordon" is based upon Hemingway's one-time friend, author, John Dos Passos, and is described as a second-rate writer.
 Whose success is based upon his changing political views, that reflect whatever the current popular social convictions are, obviously Ernest Hemingway changed his mind about his one-time friend.